Reject cynicism.

 Create Buyer Personas

 Develop detailed buyer personas to represent different segments of your audience.
 These personas should include demographic information, interests, challenges, and buying behaviors.
-Use these personas to guide your branding decisions.

 Monitor Competitors